All the latest Amazon Prime Day Google Pixel deals and sales

+The sun has set on Amazon Prime Day’s first day and a lot of Prime Day deals have followed the sun below the horizon — but there are still plenty to grab if you’re looking for a deal.
+However, they may not be around for much longer, so if you see something you like for yourself or a loved one, be sure to nab it while you can.

-If you’re in need of a new phone and want to try what might be the smoothest Android experience to be had on a mobile device, then these Prime Day Google Pixel deals are what you should be looking at right now.
+If you need a new phone and want to try what might be the smoothest Android experience available on a mobile device, then these Prime Day Google Pixel deals are what you should be looking at right now.
 Prime Day is a key time for big discounts on all things technology and we’re seeing Prime Day deals this year that encompass the entire Google Pixel range.
 That means sales on the Google Pixel 4, Pixel 4 XL, Pixel 4a, and even the latest Google Pixel 5 and Pixel 4a 5G.

 Best Prime Day Google Pixel deals